syncfusion-content/uwp-docs/uwp/sfChart/Sorting.md

 Chart provides the support for sorting the data point rendering either in ascending or descending based on X or Y axis.

 ### Enable Sorting
-Ths `IsSortData` property used to enable the sorting in series.
+This `IsSortData` property used to enable the sorting in series.

 ### Changing sorting direction